edamtoft/tagger/README.md

 	</script>
 </google-map>

+## ES6 Support

+This library is set up to automatically transpile and minify ES6 syntax.
+Feel free to use classes, arrow functions, etc.

 ```

 ## System Libraries
 Tagger comes pre-installed with a number of system libraries which provide an easy-to-use and
 reusable wrappers around many common operations.
-These can be accessed through require-js's
+These can be accessed through require-js's AMD
 syntax.

 When defining dependencies for a controller (or other module):